MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 - M365-identity-device-management
 ---

-# Configure permissions for the Managed Home Screen (MHS) on Android Enterprise devices
+# Configure permissions for the Managed Home Screen (MHS) on Android Enterprise devices using Microsoft Intune

 The Managed Home Screen (MHS) is an Intune feature that allows you to configure the home screen on the device.
 It's designed to only show the apps that your users access and the device settings that admins need to manage.